hoseony/stm32f407-bare-metal/uart/uart.md

 }
 ```

-One detail that helped me understand this better: reading `DR` is not just "getting the byte."
-It is also part of clearing the receive condition, because the hardware now knows I consumed the received data.

 ## Ring Buffer

 For the software buffer, I used a ring buffer.

 A ring buffer has:
 - `data`: fixed-size byte array
 - `head`: where data is popped from
 - `tail`: where new data is pushed